alxfed/alxfed.github.io/_posts/2020-02-02-Git-lfs-or-live-long-and-keep-learning.markdown

 ---
 layout: post
 title:  "git lfs !
 Or live long and keep learning"
-excerpt: "It took me a couple of years of going on my own until I finally bumped into this git-lfs thingy!"
+excerpt: "It took me a couple of years of going on my own until I finally bumped into this git-lfs thingy!
+GitHub should have advertised it more, because it solves the main problem of bundling code/model with data."
 date:   2020-02-02  10:22 am
 categories: blog posts
 ---